-Born on 01 July 1963

-Joined the Board of Directors on 6 December 2017.
+Born on 01 July 1963 Joined the Board of Directors on 6 December 2017.
 Current term expires in 2019.
 Member of the of the Audit and Risk Committee.

-Fonden Nuummi Illorsuit Timersortarfiit - Godthåb-hallerne Andelsboligforeningen Taliffik
+Member of the Boards of Directors of: Fonden Nuummi Illorsuit Timersortarfiit - Godthåb-hallerne Andelsboligforeningen Taliffik